The importance of discovering and locking down documents with personally identifiable information

 Identify, classify, protect

 This is where Dathena can also help.
-Our multi-patented AI engine identifies your sensitive documents, classifies them according to their level of sensitivity and encrypts the files where they can be found.
+Our multi-patented AI engine works as a personal data detection tool that identifies your sensitive documents, classifies them according to their level of sensitivity and encrypts the files where they can be found.
 It’s an important tool in stopping hackers exposing your data.
 Even if your employees are rigorous in practising good cyber security hygiene, experienced attackers can slip under the radar.

 Recently, cybercriminals have launched a phishing-as-service operation, offering would-be buyers the opportunity to steal log-in details for Microsoft OneDrive, LinkedIn, Adobe, Alibaba, American Express, Dropbox, Google Docs and more.
 This is the level of sophistication and organization used by cybercriminals, and as such identifying and securing documents with sensitive data needs to be as important as firewalls, intrusion detection systems and antimalware.